 Wi-Fi (Wireless Fidelity) is the name given by the Wi-Fi Alliance to the IEEE 802.11 suite of standards.
 802.11 defined the initial standard for wireless local area networks (WLANs), IEEE specifications are wireless standards that define an interface which uses are as the medium for transmitting and receiving signals between a wireless client and a station or access point, as well as among wireless clients.

-The aim of the 802.11 standards was to develop a MAC and PHY layer for wireless connectivity for fixed, portable and moving stations within a local area.
+The aim of the 802.11 standards was to develop a MAC and PHY layer for wireless connectivity for permanent, portable and mobile stations inside a local area.

-IEEE 802.11 standard includes the following special features –
+IEEE 802.11 standard involves the following special features –

-1. It provides asynchronous and time-bounded delivery service.
+1. It provides asynchronous and time-bounded delivery facility.